chapmanjacobd/library/README.md

     OR
     lb extract --audio ./music/  # db will be created as `audio.db`

+For the initial scan it takes about six hours to scan sixty terabytes.
 If you need to update the database -- run the same command again.
-Only the new files will be scanned.
+Only the new files will be scanned and it is much, much quicker.

 ### 2. Watch / Listen from local files